Introduction

 A Competitive Program

-If you belong to this group, it is easy to be clumped together among a homogenous cluster of other applicants and, without highly exceptional academic achievements, you could be easily overlooked.
 However, you may use the essays as a way to set yourself apart from other applicants with similar profiles to your own.
 Booth values a candidate’s ability to clearly and effectively communicate and the essays are a chance to prove that you possess these skills.

 What are the Booth MBA Essays?